CompuTec/computec-docs/docs/labels/setup/configuration/general-configuration.md

 ![Printers](./media/general-configuration/printers.webp)

-Click a row of a specific printer to edit its details or remove it from the list.
+- Click a row to edit or remove an existing printer.

-Clicking Add New Printer leads to the form in which you can define the details of the new printer:
+- Click Add New Printer to define the details of the new printer:

   - Printer Code, Printer Name – printer identification,
   - Printer Type can only be chosen from the predefined drop-down list,
   - Localization – information field not connected to the application logic, e.g., Warehouse Click the '+' icon to add the printer to the list from the previous form.

 Please note that every field must be filled up to save the settings.